-The District School Board of Pasco County (STAR at Quail Hollow) 21st CCLC program did not fully collect the multi-point assessment data originally proposed from all participating students.
+The Pasco County School District (Quail Hollow) 21st CCLC program did not fully collect the multi-point assessment data originally proposed from all participating students.
 The program should develop a comprehensive plan and detailed timeline for collecting multi-point assessment data from the vast majority of students, which may include use of paper-pencil assessments, group-based assessment administration, or online data collection systems.
-There are two primary types of multipoint assessments used by 21st CCLC program across Florida: (1) pre-post assessments and (2) pre-mid-post assessments.
+There are two primary types of multi-point assessments used by 21st CCLC program across Florida: (1) pre-post assessments and (2) pre-midpost assessments.
 For pre-post assessments, the program is encouraged to implement this assessment on the following timeline: (1) Summer Pre-Test (June); (2) Summer Post-Test (July); (3) Fall Baseline (August-September); (4) Fall Post-Test (December-January); (5) Spring Pre-Test (December-January); and (6) Spring Year-End Post-Test (April-May).
 For pre-mid-post assessments, the program is encouraged to consider the following timeline: (1) Summer Pre-Test (June); (2) Summer Post-Test (July); (3) Fall Pre-Test (August-September); (4) Winter Mid-Test (December-January); and (5) Spring Year-End Post-Test (April-May).
-This timeline would result in a sufficient number of multi-point assessment pairs during the course of the year on most students (students that enter the program late in the season should not be given the pretest, unless they will receive the majority of the programming designed to impact the tested knowledge - generally considered to be 4 weeks).
+This timeline would result in a sufficient number of multi-point assessment pairs during the course of the year on most students (students that enter the program late in the season should not be given the pre-test, unless they will receive the majority of the programming designed to impact the tested knowledge generally considered to be 4 weeks).
 The pre-mid-post assessment method is not considered to be the best method for knowledge-based objectives, but can be implemented for skills-based and continuous assessments (e.g., engagement inventories, fitness measures, oral reading fluency skills, etc.).
 The use of pre-mid-post assessments for knowledge-based objectives is strongly discouraged, as it can be difficulty to demonstrate impact of the program and students may have a harder time remembering information from across the entire year.
 It is important for all multi-point assessments to be focused on information specific to the academic and/or personal enrichment lessons.
 The multi-point assessments must be sensitive to prevent floor and ceiling effects (not too hard and not too easy).
-Without multi-point assessment data on all students and all objectives, the program is unable to accurately determine the effectiveness of the District School Board of Pasco County (STAR at Quail Hollow) 21st CCLC program on student knowledge and skills.
+Without multi-point assessment data on all students and all objectives, the program is unable to accurately determine the effectiveness of the Pasco County School District (Quail Hollow) 21st CCLC program on student knowledge and skills.
 It is also important that the multi-point assessments are collected often enough to allow for a progress assessment at mid-year and the end-of-year, as required by the Florida Department of Education.
-While other metrics, such as grades, provide some insight into program impact, they are often confounded with other variables and are less reliable to show the impact specifically related to the District School Board of Pasco County (STAR at Quail Hollow) 21st CCLC program.
+While other metrics, such as grades, provide some insight into program impact, they are often confounded with other variables and are less reliable to show the impact specifically related to the Pasco County School District (Quail Hollow) 21st CCLC program.